foxitsoftware/cordova-plugin-foxitpdf/README.md

 ## Usage Instructions for iOS
 Thanks to the new version, and now we use the plug-in iOS only need a few simple steps on it (no longer like the 3.0 version of the kind of cumbersome operation)

+Prepare
+Unzip Foxit PDF SDK for iOS and copy libs folder into the component ios folder.
+(Please use Foxit PDF SDK for iOS 5.1 )

 1. Target -> Build setting -> Other Linker Flags -> + ->  `-lstdc++`
     ![](https://raw.githubusercontent.com/foxitsoftware/cordova-plugin-foxitpdf/master/ios_step1.png)
+2. Add dynamic framework "FoxitRDK.framework" and static framework "libFoxitRDKUIExtensions.a"
-2. If appear FoxitRDK.framework `image not found` error, Make sure that Target -> General -> Embedded Binaries -> have FoxitRDK.framework
+If appear FoxitRDK.framework `image not found` error, Make sure that Target -> General -> Embedded Binaries -> have FoxitRDK.framework
 ```diff
 -PS:
 -    Maybe xcode does not help us to add FoxitRDK.framework or libFoxitRDKUIExtensions.a correctly